SHOULDER MASSAGE TUTORIAL: ROTATOR CUFF

 Learning how to address this area isn't as easy as one might hope.
 However, that's where we step in.
 A solid grasp of anatomy is like having a lawyer on your side if someone is trying to claim land that you already own.

 Do yourself and your clients a favor.
-Explore Allison's massage tricks and techniques and you'll be on your way to being the best thing that ever happened to shoulders.
+Explore Allison's bodywork tricks and techniques in this rotator cuff massage tutorial and you'll be on your way to being the best thing that ever happened to shoulders.

 The Rotator Cuff muscles are 4 muscles that encircle and help to stabilize the glenohumeral joint.
 Their tendinous attachments on the head humerus spell out the acronym SITS if you follow them around from superior, to the back posteriorly, and then wrapping under the axillary area to the anterior attachment.